JuanMAA/prueba-tecnica-clevert/README.md

 - `DATABASE_SYNCHRONIZE`: This boolean variable controls whether the database schema should be automatically synchronized with the application's entities.
 Set it to `true` to enable automatic synchronization.

 - `ORIGIN_CORS`: Describe the allowed origins for Cross-Origin Resource Sharing (CORS) in this variable.
-You can provide a description of the allowed websites or origins here, e.g., "Website enabled by CORS."
+You can provide a description of the allowed websites or origins here

 To configure these environment variables, follow these steps: